Multisport GPS Just Got Chicked.

 Why does the watch sit at an angle?

-We spent a great deal of time studying the movement of runners, swimmers, cyclists and triathletes.
+We spent a great deal of time not just studying the movement of runners, swimmers, cyclists and triathletes, we spent hundreds of miles testing dozen of different fit models ourselves.
 The angle is a great compliment to the way we move, making it ideal for viewing without changing position or pace.
-The angle allows you to read the watch without having to do a big "wrist twist".
-We love the shape and angle and hope you love this iconic look as well.
 As a bonus, it doesn't hit or rub against the bone in your wrist (you know, the knobby sticky-out one).

 Does it come with a heart rate monitor strap?